rsvoboda/MultipleProjectSonarQube/README.md

 firefox http://localhost:9000/
 ```

-## Step 2b) jbossws-* dependencies for jbossws-cxf-client in one big SonarQube project
+## Step 2b) jbossws-* dependencies for jbossws-cxf-client in one big project
 Skipped in favor of Step 3a) which is superset of this step.

-## Step 3a) jbossws-cxf-client and dependencies in one big project using SonarQube Scanner for Maven
+## Step 3a) jbossws-cxf-client + dependencies using SonarQube Scanner for Maven
 ```bash
 rm -rf workspace && mkdir workspace